seanthegeek/pyldfire/README.md

 ##### `get_pdf_report(self, file_hash)`

-> GGets analysis results as a PDF
+> Gets analysis results as a PDF
+>
 >         Args:
 >             file_hash: A hash of a sample of a file
 >